 N.B.
-It is a criminal offence to fail to notify the Monitoring Officer of a disclosable pecuniary interest (as defined in Appendix A), to take part in discussion or votes at meetings, - or to take a decision, - where you have a disclosable pecuniary interest, without reasonable excuse.
+It is a criminal offence to fail to notify the Monitoring Officer of a disclosable pecuniary interest (as defined in Appendix A), to take part in discussion or votes at meetings, or to take a decision where you have a disclosable pecuniary interest, without reasonable excuse.
 It is also an offence to knowingly or recklessly provide false or misleading information to the Monitoring Officer in connection with the registration and/or declaration of interests.

 - 3.1.
-Where a matter arises at a meeting of the Council, one of its committees or sub committees (or at a joint committee or sub committee), which relates to an interest in Appendix A, Members- - (i) must declare their interest; - (ii) may not participate in a discussion or vote on the matter; - (iii) must, in accordance with council procedure rule 25.4, leave the room where the meeting is held, while any discussion or voting takes place.
+Where a matter arises at a meeting which relates to an interest in Appendix A, Members- - (i) must declare their interest; - (ii) may not participate in a discussion or vote on the matter; - (iii) must, in accordance with council procedure rule 25.4, leave the room where the meeting is held, while any discussion or voting takes place.

-B. Other declarable interests, or 'Other Interests'
+B. Other declarable interests